d0x2f/d0x2f.github.io/blog/content/Generating  a Heatmap from Google Location History.md

 ## Google Takeout Is No Longer an Option

 I used to use [this](https://locationhistoryvisualizer.com/heatmap/) tool to generate a heatmap from my Google Location History data.
-But now that Google has **removed location history exports from Google Takeout**, those instructions are no longer valid — and even if you use the newer export method, the tool doesn’t work.
+But now that Google has **removed location history exports from Google Takeout**, those instructions are no longer valid and even if you use the newer export method, the tool doesn’t work.

 Location history is now stored **locally on your phone**, and the export workflow has changed.

 ## Exporting Your Location History

-You can still export your location history — just not through Takeout.
-Here’s how:
+You can still export your location history from your phone like so:

 For Android: